tannercabaniss/Comp_Mat_Sci_Proj_Help/README.md

 refinement (e.g., remove values that do not provide adequate information such as concentrations of 0).

 ## Xtreme Gradient Boosting (XGB)
-I have included two different XGB models in the relavant source code file [XGB](HfNbTi_Potentials_XGBoost.py).
+I have included two different XGB models in the relevant source code file [XGB](HfNbTi_Potentials_XGBoost.py).
 The first is a base model which has default hyperparameters and does not utilize cross validation during training.
 The second is a model which uses halving random search with cross validation to test many hyperparameter combinations and determine the optimal combination.